Jianxin2021-CHN/IoT-Embedded-Development/README.md

 - **Network_Port_Test**

+   Common network port communication usually refers to UDP and TCP.
+UDP is an unreliable transport protocol.
+TCP is a reliable transport protocol.
 There's a program of network port communication implementation based on C#.

 - **Serial_Port_Test**

-   There's a program of serial port communication implementation based on C#.
+   Serial communication is currently commonly used in the industry with RS232 and RS485.
+RS232 is mainly full-duplex, and 485 is half-duplex.
+The serial communication protocol includes serial port number, baud rate, parity bit, data bit, stop bit, etc. There's a program of serial port communication implementation based on C#.